mjbonifacio/continuity/README.md

 # continuity
-Dotfiles and other configuations that should live with me across machines
+Dotfiles and other configuations that should live with me across machines.
+This is mostly Mac specific setup.

 ## New dev machine setup
 ### Dev Necesseties
 * [iTerm2](https://www.iterm2.com) - Guake like terminal
-* [vmd](https://github.com/yoshuawuyts/vmd) - cmd line tool for markdown preview

 #### Install ctags
 ```